DEIB-GECO/pktree/README.md

 ### 1. **Prior-Informed Decision Trees**
 We introduce two key modifications to the traditional Decision Tree algorithm to prioritize relevant features during tree construction:
 - **Feature Sampling**: Weighted feature sampling during training.
+A hyperparameter `k` controls the influence of prior knowledge score `w_prior` on sampling.
 - **Impurity Improvement**: Adjusting impurity calculations based on prior knowledge scores.
+An additional hyperparameter `v` controls the strength of the prior knowledge score's (`w_prior`) impact.

 The modified models include a parameter `pk_configuration`, which can take the following values:
 - `'no_gis'`: Standard tree without knowledge.